Functions

 Rearranging stack entries

-Note, that in case of manual rearranging, arguments will be computed in the rearranged order.
+When manually rearranging arguments, they are computed in the new order.
 To overwrite this behavior use #pragma compute-asm-ltr

 : compute-asm-ltr